apache/spark/docs/configuration.md

   <td><code>spark.driver.memoryOverhead</code></td>
   <td>driverMemory * 0.10, with minimum of 384 </td>
   <td>
-    The amount of off-heap memory (in megabytes) to be allocated per driver in cluster mode.
-This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc.
-    This tends to grow with the container size (typically 6-10%).
+    The amount of off-heap memory to be allocated per driver in cluster mode, in MiB unless otherwise specified.
+This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size (typically 6-10%).
     This option is currently supported on YARN and Kubernetes.
   </td>
 </tr>
 <tr>
   <td><code>spark.executor.memory</code></td>
   <td>1g</td>
   <td>
-    Amount of memory to use per executor process (e.g. <code>2g</code>, <code>8g</code>).
+    Amount of memory to use per executor process, in MiB unless otherwise specified.
+    (e.g. <code>2g</code>, <code>8g</code>).
   </td>
 </tr>
 <tr>
  <td><code>spark.executor.memoryOverhead</code></td>
   <td>executorMemory * 0.10, with minimum of 384 </td>
   <td>
-    The amount of off-heap memory (in megabytes) to be allocated per executor.
+    The amount of off-heap memory to be allocated per executor, in MiB unless otherwise specified.
     This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the executor size (typically 6-10%).
     This option is currently supported on YARN and Kubernetes.
   </td>
 </tr>
 <tr>